ManolisCraftedTech/RaspberryDNS/README.md

 ### 12. Configure Devices to Use Pi-hole

 Now that Pi-hole is set up and blocking ads, we need to configure devices to use it as their DNS server.
-There are two main ways to do this: manually or via DHCP.

 For **Windows 11**:
 1. Go to **Network & Internet settings**.